Welcome to Harvard Model Congress, and welcome to Presidential Cabinet!

 Now a few words about your chairs:

-Your first chair is Archana Somasegar, a rising junior from Seattle concentrating in Economics with a secondary in Mind, Brain and Behavior.
+Your first chair is Archana Somasegar, a senior from Seattle concentrating in Economics with a secondary in Mind, Brain and Behavior.
 I’m especially interested in the intersection between neuroscience and economics as well as public policy research on benefits of increasing female labor force participation, which explains my participation in HMC!
-Outside the classroom I sing a cappella on campus, write blogs for the Harvard College Women’s Center, and love to play soccer whenever I can!
+Outside the classroom I sing a cappella on campus, write for our satire magazine on campus, and love to play soccer whenever I can!

 All the best,